|TRANSITION TO ONLINE COLLECTION OF THE LABOUR FORCE SURVEY|

-Courses are scheduled for delivery in 2013 for most state/territory capital cities.
-For more details about the training course, or to register interest in attending, please refer to the ABS Training page or contact Pourus Bharucha on (02) 6252 6218 or email <firstname.lastname@example.org>.
+Courses are delivered in most state/territory capital cities.
+For more details about the future training course, or to register interest in attending, please refer to the ABS Training page or contact Pourus Bharucha on (02) 6252 6218 or email <firstname.lastname@example.org>.

-In March 2013, the ABS released Industrial Disputes, Australia, Dec 2012 (cat. no. 6321.0.55.001), which presents number of disputes, employees involved, working days lost and working days lost per 1,000 employees in industrial disputes involving stoppages of work of 10 days or more, classified by state, industry, cause of dispute, working days lost per employee involved and reason work resumed.
+In September 2013, the ABS released Industrial Disputes, Australia, Jun 2013 (cat. no. 6321.0.55.001), which presents statistics on the number of industrial disputes, employees involved, working days lost and working days lost per 1,000 employees in disputes involving stoppages of work of 10 working days or more.
+This information can be cross classified by state, industry, cause of dispute, working days lost per employee involved and reason work resumed.

 Average Weekly Earnings

-In February 2013, the ABS released Average Weekly Earnings, Australia, Nov 2012 (cat. no. 6302.0), which contains estimates of average weekly ordinary time earnings and average weekly total earnings for full-time adult employees, and average weekly total earnings for all employees, classified by sector and state or territory and by industry at the Australia level, for males, females and persons.
-The February 2013 issue was released in a new e-magazine (HTML) format, and includes a feature article examining salary sacrifice in Australia.
+In August 2013, the ABS released Average Weekly Earnings, Australia, May 2013 (cat. no. 6302.0), which contains estimates of average weekly ordinary time earnings and average weekly total earnings for full-time adult employees and average weekly total earnings for all employees, classified by sector and state or territory and by industry at the Australia level, for males, females and persons.